Davikky/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles: lists all contents of current directory in longformat.
 5-listfilesdigitonly: lists numeric id, including hidden files
 6-firstdirectory: create a dir in /tmp/
+7-movethatfile: move the file betty into my first directory.